From the Ask the Broker inbox:

 I’ve put an offer in on a home and found out it has a “Lis Pendens” on it.
 I asked my agent what that meant and she didn’t know.
 Can I still buy this house?

-I’ll resist the temptation to say, “find a new agent”.
-If you’re under contract, it’s a little too late for that.
+It would be better to have a probate real estate agent for this kind of situation.
+However, I’ll resist the temptation to say, “find a new agent” especially if you’re under contract—it’s a little too late for that.

 Lis pendens is Latin for “suit pending”.
 The book definition is: